createdbypete/createdbypete.com/source/_posts/articles/2014-02-02-ruby-on-rails-development-setup-for-mac-osx.md

 ### Install SQLite3

 SQLite is lightweight SQL service and handy to have installed since Rails defaults to using it with new projects.
-You may find OS X already provides an (older) version of SQLite3, but in the interests of being thorough we'll install it anyway as Homebrew will set it to 'keg-only' and no interfere with the system version if that is the case.
+You may find OS X already provides an (older) version of SQLite3, but in the interests of being thorough we'll install it anyway as Homebrew will set it to 'keg-only' and not interfere with the system version if that is the case.

 Installation is simple with Homebrew: (_are you loving Homebrew yet!?_)